-Like a tiger.
+Just like a tiger.
 A 1% or 2% fee sounds miniscule, but compared to a 5% return, we’re looking at a reduction in your investment returns of 20% to 40%.
 If portfolio returns in a given year are only 2%, you are looking at a reduction in return of 50% to 100%!
-In a multimillion dollar portfolio, that is huge.
+In a multimillion-dollar portfolio, that is huge.

 Can the fees be worth it?
 That’s for you to decide.
-The average DIY investor underperforms the indexes by 4% to 7%.
 As outlined in the Top 5 Ways to Manage your money, there’s a good way to DIY and a downright disastrous way.